-Target: Improved viability of oysters - 2010 goal is an index of 10
+Target: Improved viability of oysters

+How are we doing?
 The Oyster Biomass Index measures the status of the oyster population.
-The biomass How are we doing? of an oyster is its living tissue, not including the shells.
+The biomass of an oyster is its living tissue, not including the shells.
 As the Bay's oyster population improves or declines, so does the biomass.
 The Maryland Department of Natural Resources samples selected oyster bars each year, assesses the amount of ovster biomass in the samples, and calculates an Index based on this data.
 Ovsters require shell habitat and other hard habitat to survive and grow.
 The O'Malley Brown administration is implementing Maryland's Oyster Restoration and Aquaculture Development Plan.
-One of the goals of the Plan is to improve the health of the Bay by significantly increasing Maryland's network of ovster sanctuaries where the oysters enrich the ecosystem and Maryland's oyster population.
-As part of the oyster restoration program, the Maryland Department of Natural Resources plants shells and other habitat materials on the Bay bottom to increase and improve habitat to provide increased numbers and biomass of ovsters, and additional brood stock for future natural oyster production.
+One of the goals of the Plan is to improve the health of the Bay by significantly increasing Maryland's network of oyster sanctuaries, where the oysters enrich the ecosystem and Maryland's oyster population.
+As part of the oyster restoration program, the Maryland Department of Natural Resources plants shells and other habitat materials on the Bay bottom to increase and improve habitat to provide increased numbers and biomass of oysters, and additional brood stock for future natural oyster production.
 "Oyster (shellfish) sanctuaries and reserves have been created as study areas and as broodstock reservoirs to attempt to combat the massive loss of the native oyster due to parasitic disease."
-The Oyster Biomass Index remained stable at 0.9 from 2007 through 2011, indicating a nine fold increase in the oyster population since 1994.
+The Oyster Biomass Index remained stable at 0.9 from 2008 through 2011, indicating a nine fold increase in the oyster population since 1994.
 The 2010 fall oyster survey indicated that the percentage of oysters found alive in a sample was at 88%, the highest level since 1985 before diseases took hold of the oyster population, and more than double 2002 when record disease levels left only 42% of Maryland's oyster population alive.
 The Oyster Disease Research Project analyses confirmed that oyster mortalities from dermo and MSX diseases remained moderate in 2011 for the eighth consecutive year.
 These moderate ovster disease impacts and strong oyster reproduction during 2010 indicate that oyster conservation initiatives of the 2010 Oyster Restoration and Aquaculture Development Plan are having a positive impact.
 A new program available under the oyster restoration budget will provide through a partnership between the Maryland Department of Natural Resources and the Maryland Agricultural and Resource-Based Industry Development Corporation, subsidized loans to watermen and others interested in launching or expanding commercial shellfish aquaculture operations in Maryland.
+The Oyster Biomass Index increased to 1.2 in 2012, showing an increase in the health of the oyster population.
+Oyster (shellfish) sanctuaries and reserves have been created as study areas and as broodstock reservoirs to attempt to combat the massive loss of the native oyster due to parasitic disease.